miyaokamarina/environment-metadata-proposal/EXAMPLES.md

-As number of JSX frameworks grows, it is necessary to fine-tune compiler to use various pragmas — in some cases you may need to use two different pragmas in one file (e.g., if you transitiononing from Vue to React or vice versa, and use mixed React+Vue components).
+As number of JSX frameworks grows, it is necessary to fine-tune compiler to use various pragmas — in some cases you may need to use two different pragmas in one file (e.g., if you transitioning from Vue to React or vice versa, and use mixed React+Vue components).

-Using this API, it is possible to intoroduce conventinal framework-agnostic symbols and pragmas, which will be used by frameworks.
+Using this API, it is possible to intoroduce conventional framework-agnostic symbols and pragmas, which will be used by frameworks.

 The following code…